wethered/gyarados/docs/Troubleshooting.md

 * Configure your terminal emulator to use UTF-8 character encoding.

-In the event that Unicode characters aren't supported, you can replace them with characters that are compatible with your terminal with `SPACEFISH_*_SYMBOL` options.
+In the event that Unicode characters aren't supported, you can replace them with characters that are compatible with your terminal with `GYARADOS_*_SYMBOL` options.
 Check out the [Options](./docs/Options.md) page for more information.

 ## Why is my prompt slow?

-Spacefish may run more slowlyin big repositories since the status checks add up to be expensive operations.
+Gyarados may run more slowlyin big repositories since the status checks add up to be expensive operations.

-To speed up your prompt, try to reduce the number of unused spacefish sections that are enabled.
-Spacefish only loads the sections mentioned in `SPACEFISH_PROMPT_ORDER`.
+To speed up your prompt, try to reduce the number of unused gyarados sections that are enabled.
+Gyarados only loads the sections mentioned in `GYARADOS_PROMPT_ORDER`.
 If you think some sections might not be be useful to you, you can disable them by not including their names in the prompt order.

 ## Why do my section icons overlap each other?